velipso/sink/docs/lib.md

 Number
 ------

-Number functions will operate on lists by performing the operation on each element, just like the built-in unary and binary operators.
+Number commands will operate on lists by performing the operation on each element, just like the built-in unary and binary operators.

 | Function            | Description                                                               |